 1. Annual Pin Event Changes

-Though previously scheduled for this summer, Walt Disney World’s 20-year pin trading anniversary event will now take place in the virtual world, on November 13 and 14 of this year.
-The event will include magical memories from over the past 20 years and a new series of unique pins created especially for the anniversary.
-Sadly, registrations are no longer being accepted as the event has sold out, but this can only be a good thing for Disney’s global pin-trading community.
+Though previously scheduled for summer, Walt Disney World’s 20-year pin trading anniversary event took place in the virtual world in November 2020.
+The event included magical memories from over the past 20 years and a new series of unique pins created especially for the anniversary.
+The event sold out which is a good thing for Disney’s global pin-trading community.

 Pin trading might have changed a little at Walt Disney World, but the good news is that many of your favorite pins are still widely available, whether at one of the resort’s many outlets or online via shopDisney.com.
 You could say that it’s a whole new world for pin trading!